csu-hmc/perturbed-data-paper/first-review-response.rst

 highlight the new text in any way?
 Or, in this response, at each item you could say something like: "the revised text now reads: ..."

-and we have also noted the individual Github pull requests that address each item below.
+and we have also noted the individual Github pull requests (source diffs) that address each item below.

 Editor (Arti Ahluwalia)
 =======================